denniswesterman/denniswesterman/workplace/readme.md

 <br>

-# From Vision to Implementation: A Governance, Design, and Configuration Framework
+# From Vision to Strategy

 A strong workplace vision is more than just an inspiring idea: its success depends on how it is governed, how it is designed, and how it is ultimately configured for everyday use.
-This framework ensures that every aspect of the modern workplace (from security and compliance to user adoption and continuous learning) is addressed in a coherent and sustainable manner.
+This framework ensures that every aspect of the workplace (from security and compliance to user adoption and continuous learning) is addressed in a coherent and sustainable manner.

 ## Governance
 Governance lays the foundation by defining what needs to be accomplished (compliance, security, and overall policy) and why these objectives matter.
 It offers oversight, sets clear boundaries, and keeps the workplace aligned with broader organizational goals.
 This chapter is divided into three areas: